victoriza/synch/README.md

 	//onCallEnded
 	callState.setText("");

-<p>Now your app has a much better user experience for the caller!
+<p>Now your app has a much better user experience.
 Try making a call to the SDK sample app that you set up earlier.</p>

-##Receive Incoming Calls
+##Receive incoming calls

 <p>For the purposes of this tutorial, your app will automatically accept incoming calls.
 To start, you want your SinchClient to listen for incoming calls.
 Add this right before you start the SinchClient:</p>